 In chapter 2 of this thesis, we aimed to identify genetic biomarkers that associate with anti-VEGF treatment response in advanced AMD patients with CNV.
 To that end, we first conducted a candidate gene analysis described in chapter 2.1, in which we analyzed four single nucleotide polymorphisms (SNPs) located in the neuropilin-1 gene (NRP1).
 NRP1 was a compelling candidate because it is a co-receptor of VEGF and enhances the transduction of downstream signaling.
 Moreover, it has been described to affect the evolution of CNV formation in AMD and VEGF mediated vascular leakage.
 The results of this study suggest that the SNP rs2070296 associates with worse visual acuity treatment outcome.
 In our next studies, we moved into genome-wide association analyses, in which more than a million variants distributed across the genome were analyzed in a hypothesis-free approach GWAS.
 In chapter 2.2, we describe the results of a GWAS performed by comparing pools of DNA of responders and non-responders, carried out by the group of Prof. Baird at the Centre for Eye Research in Australia.
 In our replication cohort, we confirmed that SNP rs4910623 in the OR52B4 gene was associated with treatment response.
 Finally, in chapter 2.3, we performed a larger GWAS on treatment response followed by a replication analysis, by leading a large collaboration of several groups belonging to the International AMD Genomics Consortium.
-In essence, we could not confirm any of the associations previously reported in literature, nor did we find an association with any of the 52 AMD-associated variants.
-However, in this study we evaluated for the first time rare genetic variation and found that rare protein-altering variants in the C10orf88 and UNC93B1 genes may associate with severe vision loss despite treatment.
+In essence, we could not confirm any of the 52 AMD-associated variants.
+However, in this study we evaluated for the first time rare genetic variation and found that rare protein-altering variants in the C100rf88 and UNC93B1 genes may associate with severe vision loss despite treatment.